FlipperPA/django-dep-default-project/README.md

 Here are functional specifications for what we would recommend changing.

+### Feedback From the 'startproject' Command

+The `django-admin startproject` command currently only gives console feedback if there is an error.
+This is an opportunity to provide some friendly text for new Djangonauts, which can easily be ignored by those with  more experience:

+    $ django-admin startproject myproject
+    Your project 'myproject' has been created successfully!
+You can try to run your site with these commands:
+        $ cd myproject
+        $ python manage.py runserver
+    Then, visit http://localhost:8000/ in your browser.

+This extra piece of handholding can be especially helpful to newcomers just starting to get comfortable with the command line.

 ### Configuration Directory Convention

 Currently, Django creates a configuration sub-directory with the same name given to the project.
-For example, this command will create the following directory structure for configuration files:

-    django-admin startproject myproject
+For example:

 ```
 myproject/